Missing CDC employee's body found in river weeks after disappearance, police say

 MISSING CDC EMPLOYEE WAS DENIED PROMOTION, TOLD NEIGHBOR TO DELETE PHONE NUMBER, REPORTS SAY

 Cunningham had called his sister that morning and talked to his supervisor about a promotion he didn’t receive, FOX5 Atlanta reported.
-He reportedly told several coworkers he was disappointed after not being promoted to be a branch manager.
+He reportedly told several coworkers he was disappointed after not being promoted to branch manager.

-The CDC, however, fired back at the reports and said in March that Cunningham had received an early promotion.
+The CDC, however, fired back at the reports and said in March Cunningham had received an early promotion.

 “As many of his colleagues in the USPHS have pointed out, this information is incorrect.
 In fact, he received an early promotion/exceptional proficiency promotion to Commander effective July 1, 2017, in recognition of his exemplary performance in the U.S. Public Health Service (USPHS),” the CDC said in a March statement.
 “Over and above any of his assignments at CDC, his early promotion within the USPHS reflects his excellence as an officer and an employee.”

-There’s still several unanswered questions surrounding Cunningham’s disappearance.
-The CDC employee’s parents said earlier this week that their son sent a “disturbing” text to them 24 hours before he vanished, FOX5 Atlanta reported.
+There are still several unanswered questions surrounding Cunningham’s disappearance.
+The CDC employee’s parents said earlier this week their son sent a “disturbing” text to them 24 hours before he vanished, FOX5 Atlanta reported.
 However, they would not elaborate on the text.